Back and Neck Pain Relief

 Poor Body Posture

 Neck pain is also caused by poor posture.
-When your head is continually tilted down or your shoulders and back rounded while standing or sitting, pressure is put on the neck muscles, tendons, and ligaments.
+When your head is continually tilted down or your shoulders and back rounded while standing or sitting, pressure is put on the neck muscles, tendons, and ligaments, and can increase back-of-neck pain, neck strain, and neck soreness.
 Poor posture has become a more widely discussed topic with the entrance of “text neck” – when significant time is spent looking down at the phone or computer.
 However, lousy posture also happens on the commute, at work, or at home.
-When the neck must work harder to support your head in any circumstance, you’ll probably experience pain in some form down the road.
+When the neck must work harder to support your head in any circumstance, you’ll probably experience pain in some form.